Open Call Student Jury Program

 What we provide

-Access to live voting panel for teachers and personal login information and deadline reminders to each student.
+Access to a live voting tally for teachers and personal login information and deadline reminders to each student.
 At the end of voting, we deactivate their login and provide you with a unique tally page that shows all the votes for your class.
 This is a grid (see example below) that displays the ratings given by each student, and every proposal submitted in the order of its current ranking by all jurors (not just your class) allowing for depthful discussion of the ideas, the form and the issues.
 This tally page provides the ability to view any proposal to allow the class to reread any together for discussion.

 We ask you to only share this unique page with your class after all students have finished voting and their logins have been deactivated.
 This tally page provides the ability to view any proposal so that the class may read them together for discussion (see below for suggested topics) and expires one month after it is provided to the professor.